 A Statue of Liberty Pedestal ticket gives you access to level 6P featuring the iconic outdoor balcony.
 These are some of the most popular value-for-money tickets available.

 If you want to know how to visit the Statue of Liberty, ensure you have booked your tickets in advance.

 Can you go up Statue of Liberty?

 Yes!
-Access to the Statue of Liberty is based on the type of ticket you have.
-Visitors can go up the Statue of Liberty till the Crown section.
+Access to the Statue of Liberty is based on your ticket type.
+Visitors can go up the Statue of Liberty to the Crown section.

 However, there is a ticket in between these called Pedestal tickets.
 These allow visitors to pedestal part of the Statue featuring the outdoor balcony.